ramachandra357/tweetable/readme.txt

 == Frequently Asked Questions ==

 = What the @!%$ is OAuth? =
 OAuth (http://oauth.net/) is a standard used by sites like Twitter to allow third-party scripts to request access to your account.
 It's much more secure than simply handing an application your Twitter username and password.
-Thanks to OAuth, nobody can steal your Twitter password if they managed to gain access to your database.
+Thanks to OAuth, nobody can steal your Twitter password if they managed to gain access to your WordPress database.

+= What is the bookmarklet on the "Tweet" page? =
+If you drag it into your browser's bookmarks toolbar, you can tweet a link to a web page just by clicking it.
+(You will have to log into your blog admin, of course.)

 = Who made the icons used in Tweetable? =
 The icons used throughout Tweetable are part of the Silk Icons set by FamFamFam. http://www.famfamfam.com/lab/icons/silk/